DtxdF/appscript/README.txt

      AppScript executable) receives a handled signal (such as those mentioned above), it forwards the signal to the entire APPSCRIPT's process group.

+     Although a temporary directory is created, its structure is
+     deterministic: <tempdir>/<euid>/<payload-checksum>.
+The reason for this
+     is to extract the payload only once, even if multiple processes are created from the AppScript.
+To avoid races, flock(2) is used to apply an exclusive lock on <tempdir>/<euid>/<payload-checksum>.lock.
+Subsequent
+     processes will be unable to acquire an exclusive lock and will fall back to a shared lock, so they will wait for the first process (or the leader) to extract the payload.
+Once the leader has extracted the payload, it will switch to a shared lock, and the other processes will continue as normal.
+The leader will create a dummy file named <tempdir>/
+     <euid>/<payload-checksum>/.<payload-checksum> to indicate whether the
+     extraction failed in a previous process.
+To remove the temporary directory and the lock, the process will attempt to acquire an exclusive lock; if successful, the temporary directory will be removed.

      The options are as follows:

      -L   All symbolic links will be followed.